z-shell/zconvey/README.md

 ## Zstyles

 The values being set are the defaults.
+They must be set before loading the plugin.

 ```zsh
 zstyle ":plugin:zconvey" check_interval "2"         # How often to check if there are new commands (in seconds)